TeskaLabs/CatVision-Docs/guide/for-non-developers.md

+## Welcome to non-dev guide!

+As you know, CatVision.io is a developer kit, so you need a developer for successful implementation.
+But before you invite him to check this out, stay with us little longer, we want to tell you something.

-# What is the purpose of CatVision.io?
+## What is the purpose of CatVision.io?

 It is simple!

 To help your business grow.
 And how?
-By providing you best tool for remote support of your mobile apps and devices!
+By providing you best tool for remote support of ye!our mobile apps and devices!

 With CatVision.io SDK implemented in a mobile application you will save time and money which you would have spent for travelling to the physical locations, while still providing users with all the support they need.

-# How can you use CatVision.io?
+## How can you use CatVision.io?

 Let's take a look at few use cases.